Diamond Bar, California: Public services

 The Los Angeles County Sheriff's Department (LASD) operates the Walnut/Diamond Bar Station in Walnut, serving Diamond Bar.

+The Los Angeles County Fire Department (LACFD) operates fire stations 119 and 120 inside of Diamond Bar.
+They also operate Station 119 serving both Diamond Bar and City of Industry as well as Station 187 serving both Diamond Bar and Pomona.

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona, serving Diamond Bar.

 County, state, and federal representation

 The city is in the First District of the Los Angeles County Board of Supervisors, represented by Hilda Solis.